Blokz101/Obsidian-Vault/Branch Current Circuit Analysis.md

 		- Substitute [[Voltage|Voltages]] that are not given with $V=IR$ as stated by [[Ohm's Law]].
 	- #### Step 5
 		- Combine all the [[Kirchhoff’s Voltage Law|KVL]] equations to solve for the **unknown [[Current|Currents]]**.
-		- If there is missing information then return to Step 4.
+		- If there is missing information then return to Step 4 to write another equation.
 		- > [!Info]
 		  > The number of required [[Kirchhoff’s Voltage Law|KVL]] equations should equal the number of **unknown [[Current|Currents]]**.
 ---